|

 The baby's youth - just a couple of

-months - is distinguished by the pickle-like dimples on the front of its
+months - is distinguished by the pickle-like dimples on its rostrum,

 stubby head.